enzeyi/enzeyi/README.md

 •A Lover of Technology & Neuroscience

 •Protagonist ENFJ-A Personality Type.
-(Extraverted, Intuitive, Feeling, Judging, and Assertive)
+(Extraverted, Intuitive, Feeling, Judging, and Assertive) PS:Sometime a perfectionist

 "My purpose is to  bring out the best in people by guiding them to do what they are supposed to do, when they are supposed to be doing it!"